IgorHut/Getting-Cleaning-Data-Project-/README.md

 ### Imortant when running the script

 You should take care that all the data is present in the same folder, un-compressed and without names altered.
 The script `run_analysis.R` contains all the code needed to perform the operations described in the 5 steps above.
+The code is thoroughly commented, so I hope you won't have any problems to understand and follow its operation.
 The final output of the script is the text file 'tidy_avg_act_sub.txt'.

 ### Code book

-All the additional info re  the resulting data fields in tidy_avg_act_sub.txt can be found in `CodeBook.md`.
+All the info re  the resulting data fields in tidy_avg_act_sub.txt can be found in `CodeBook.md`.